Frankie Manning:

 Photo credit: Nancy Elliott

 Lindy hopper Frankie Manning won a 1989 Tony Award for his choreography in Black and Blue, and was honored by the National Endowment for the Arts with a National Heritage Fellowship.
 He served as a consultant for and danced in Spike Lee's Malcolm X and Debbie Allen's Stompin' at the Savoy.
 Frankie's choreographic contributions to the lindy, his professional dance career with Whitey's Lindy Hoppers and the Congaroo Dancers, and his vital role in the swing dance revival have been widely chronicled in the media (including an interview in Ken Burns.s Jazz and a profile on ABC.s 20/20).
-Now in his nineties, Frankie travels the world teaching the lindy hop and sharing his riveting memories of dancing through the ages.
+Frankie traveled the world teaching the Lindy hop and sharing his riveting memories of dancing through the ages until he passed away in 2009 at age ninety-five.

 Photo credit: Lauren Simpson